safefolder/safefolder-data/README.md

 https://safefolder.app

 Safefolder has a digital property backed by an NFT, which gives access to unlimited usage in the future, a 3x1 reward for the current stage, Bootstrapping.
 We call these “Spots.”
 A spot will allow you to use Safefolder’s repositories in your cloud.
+And gives you access to a 70% shared revenue affiliate network.

 # Status